Varanus (Varanus): Ecology

 True monitors have eyes with retinas that are almost entirely composed of cone cells, giving them excellent colour vision during daytime but nearly no night vision due to the lack of rod cells, which are vital for seeing in low-light environments.
 Like most lizard, true monitors are oviparous, and some are capable of parthenogenesis.
 They have been occasionally seen guarding their nests.

 A perentie (V. giganteus), showing its proportionately long limbs.

 While most reptiles are considered to have three-chambered hearts, the hearts of true monitors – as with those of other monitors – have a well developed ventricular septum that completely separates the pulmonary and systemic sides of the circulatory system during systole.
 This allows their hearts to temporarily function like a four chambered heart, which in turn ensure that oxygenated blood is quickly distributed to the body without also flooding the lungs with high-pressure blood.
 The highly efficient circulatory system, combined with their strong limbs, allow true monitors to become powerful sprinters.
 However, the primitive sprawling limbs would limit both the speed and stamina of the larger species.
 The perentie is the fastest of all monitors with a recorded speed of up to 10 m/s or 36 kph, rivalling the aquatic leatherback turtle as the fastest extant reptile.
-The Komodo dragon is significantly slower, reaching speeds of just 5–6 m/s, although that is enough for it to chase goats and deers, which it mostly preys on.
+The Komodo dragon is significantly slower, reaching speeds of just 5–6 m/s, although that is enough for it to chase goats and deer, which it mostly preys on.
 Being the largest true monitor, Megalania is yet slower, with its estimated top speed no more than 3 m/s.